brytsknguyen/gptr/README.md

 ### ROS2 User
 * Install Ubuntu 22.04 and ROS HUMBLE
 * Checkout ros2 branch
+* Please colcon build [SFUISE2](https://github.com/ASIG-X/SFUISE2) in your workspace to have the cf_msg.
 * Install sophus and ceres 2.0
   ```
   sudo apt install ros-humble-sophus